INFLAMMATION, PAIN, DISEASE, AND THE LEAKIES

 (Leaky Gut, Leaky Brain, Leaky Lung, Leaky Cord, Leaky Nerve, etc, etc, etc)

-If you go to PubMed, you can see just how few studies have been specifically done on LEAKY GUT SYNDROME --- only 180.
-However, plug in 'Increased Intestinal Permeability' and that number jumps to 3,500.
-This doesn't count searches for other terms commonly associated with LGS (increased, intestinal permeability, intestinal hyperpermeability, abnormal gut permeability, gut barrier insufficiency, mucosal dysfunction, intestinal epithelial aberrations, and a plethora of others).
+If you go to PubMed, you can see just how few studies have been specifically done on LEAKY GUT SYNDROME — only 180.
+However, plug in ‘Increased Intestinal Permeability‘ and that number jumps to 3,500.
+This doesn’t count searches for other terms commonly associated with LGS (increased, intestinal permeability, intestinal hyperpermeability, abnormal gut permeability, gut barrier insufficiency, mucosal dysfunction, intestinal epithelial aberrations, along with dozens of others).
 By my reckoning, there are at least 12,000 studies related to this topic, and maybe several times that number.

 Just to show you how far removed from reality Barrett and his brethren are, if we take a quick look at Intestinal Hyperpermeability as it relates to MS, we immediately find two studies that were published over twenty years apart, but telling us essentially the same thing.